How Do Tax Brackets Work?

 Quick Answer

+Tax brackets are income ranges that help determine the taxes you pay on your federal income tax return.
 Most of us have heard of tax brackets, but not everybody understands what they are or how they work.
-Tax brackets are income ranges that help determine the tax rates you pay on your federal income tax return.

 The IRS calculates your federal income taxes using a system that taxes the lowest portion of your income at the lowest rate and the remainder of your income at progressively higher rates.
 Knowing how this system works can help you better understand how your tax bill is calculated—and how federal income taxes work.
-Here's what you need to know about tax brackets.
+Here's what you need to know to understand tax brackets.

 Featured Account